mdefenders/it-works-on-my-machine/README.md

 Although in this demo the Helm chart is part of the repository, in production we recommend a centralized chart registry for reusability.
+> The Helm chart provided is very basic and clear example to demonstrate only CD-related features, not a full-fledged.
+> It creates Kuberenets deployment with probes, no Ingress or Service resources, as they are not required for the demo.

 ### CI/CD & Promotion Flow